 The following hearing aids are advisable for working professionals.

-The IIC or Invisible In Canal style of hearing aids slide deep into the ear canal and are not visible at all.
+The IIC or Invisible in Canal style of hearing aids slide deep into the ear canal and are not visible at all.
 The tip of the IIC almost touches the eardrum.
-A nylon pulling string attached to the Hearing aid helps the user to pull them out when retiring for the night.

 Completely in Canal or CIC Hearing Aid